 The column on the right includes a sampling of introductory resources on comparative law theory and practice.
 The resources described below will help you to begin comparing the laws governing a particular subject in two or more jurisdictions.

-Multilateral Sources Compared is a HeinOnline database that you can use to find secondary sources comparing the laws governing a particular subject in multiple jurisdictions.
+Multinational Sources Compared is a HeinOnline database that you can use to identify secondary sources that compare the laws governing a particular subject in multiple jurisdictions.
 Browse alphabetically by subject or by jurisdiction.
 Or search by keyword.
 For each secondary source, a description of the content is provided, along with a list of jurisdictions covered.

 To determine if the Georgetown Law Library owns a secondary source, search for it by title (not by keyword) in the library's online catalog.
 If the library doesn't own a copy, you may request it via inter-library loan.